 Farid hopes to continue the legacy of being an advocate for childhood cancer started by his son and lead the Foundation in a way that would make Faris D. proud.

 With 10 years of experience from the forefront of movements for social change, Anjum brings her skills as a strategist, designer, and advocate for all things good to her role at The Faris Foundation.
-She is the co-producer of the PBS Indie Lens webseries, CareForce One Travelogues (2018).
-Her work has been featured in publications and outlets such as The New York Times, PBS, and ArtForum, and presented at venues including The White House, the Museum of Modern Art, Tribeca Film Festival, MIT, the American Museum of Natural History, and more.
+She is the co-producer of the PBS Indie Lens webseries CareForce One Travelogues (2018).
+As a part of the team at Studio REV-, she co-created work that has been featured in publications and outlets such as The New York Times, PBS, and ArtForum, and presented at venues including The White House, the Museum of Modern Art, Tribeca Film Festival, MIT, the American Museum of Natural History, and more.